REVIEW — Groundfloor, "Build Your Future"

 Track Record

-Apart from the claim of 10% average annual return, Groundfloor doesn’t provide much data on its track record.
+Groundfloor claims a 10% average annual return, and more specific track record information is hidden in their blog posts.
+They intentionally make it difficult to find details on the performance of individual investments.
 That’s somewhat unusual, and leads one to believe that transparency isn’t a huge concern for them (see previous section).
 Keep an eye on social media chatter for in-depth historical information on poorly performing investments.

 Similar Real Estate Crowdfunding Platform Comparison